-If you’re not sure of the place of publication, but you can make a reasonable guess, enclose your guess in brackets.
-If you can’t even make a reasonable guess, use the abbreviation “n.p.” (no place).
+If you’re not sure of the place of publication, but you can make a reasonable guess, enclose your guess in brackets and add a question mark.
+If you can’t even make a reasonable guess, use the abbreviation “n.p.” (no place):

 If the document is published for the organization by a commercial or university press, or if it mentions a specific private printing or distribution firm, give that as the publisher.
 (If the work comes from UNESCO in Paris and looks like a commercial book, it is probably from UNESCO Press.
 To distinguish it from other UNESCO publications which are not from UNESCO Press, use the Press as the publisher.)